ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Whether the alert policy is enabled.

 `--pools`
-:   The IDs of origin pool, if set to all, the all pool IDs will be used.
+:   The IDs of origin pool.
+If set to `all`, all pool IDs are used.

 `--trigger-condition`
 :   The condition of pool toggle status.